Make Your Comment Count

 “To be most helpful,” the BLM notes, “comments should be as specific as possible.”

-What are some good examples of a substantive comment?
+What are some examples of a substantive comment?

 Please note these are generic examples and are not specific to any particular planning process.

 “Several alternatives are purported to reduce fire risk through the construction of firebreaks.
-Where is the science indicating that constructing fuel breaks reduces fire risk or extent?”
+Where is the science indicating that constructing fuel breaks reduces fire risk or the extent of fire?”

 “The proposed land use claims to have no detrimental impact on water availability in the numerous creeks that flow throughout the area.
 However, there is very little data available on groundwater and streamflow in the basin.
 Where is the science indicating the proposed development will not deplete water resources?”